Male Mahadeshwara Hills: The story of Mahadeshwara

-According to legend, Male Mahadeshwara was born in Kali Yuga to a fair-skinned woman known as Uttarajamma and Chandrashekhara Murthy of Adi Jambava community.

-He was spiritually guided by the then pontiff of Suttur Mutt and Kunthur Mutt (Veerashaiva Lingayat Mutts).
-The young saint is supposed to have come from Srishaila to this part of the state.
-He is said to have performed several miracles in his life, in these places.
-Afterwards he is said to have gone to the hills of Male Mahadeshwara.
-It is a dense forest area surrounded by seventy seven peaks in seven circles.
-It was not a safe place for human habitation.
-It was about six centuries ago that the young saint went in to the forest area, to save the saints who were performing penance and were taken captive by an evil king known as Shravana who possessed abundant black magic power.
-Apart from this there were tribes living here and there in small groups who were devoid of any rays of human civilization.
-It is said that Sri Mahadeshwara destroyed the black magic power of Shravana and released the saints who were in his prison.
-The place where they were kept captive is also a holy place, called Thavasere and the place where Shravana lived is called Shravana Boli.
+According to legend, Male Mahadeshwara was born in to Chandrashekara Murthy and Uththarajamma, in Madiga community.
+Lord Mahadeshwara visited the house of Junje Gowda, a wealthy landlord of the Kuruba Gowda caste and a devotee of the god Beredevara.
+There he performed miracles to convince Junje Gowda of his power and in the end won Junje Gowda to his following.
+Junje Gowda is said to be responsible for all the temples built in the mountainous region of eastern Karnataka called the Mahadeshwara Hills.
+But the Junje Gowda family is still living the village called Kadamboor, in Hanur taluk.
+Chamarajangar district.

-According to tradition there are seven peaks identified in the legend - Anumale, Jenumale, Kanumale, Pachchemale, Pavalamale, Ponnachimale and Kongumale.
+According to tradition there are seven peaks identified in the legend - Anumale, Jenumale, Kanumale, Kadumale, Pachchemale, Pavalamale, Ponnachimale.
 These seven peaks together form the Male Mahadeshwara Betta.
 It is said that the saint Lord Mahadeshwara established a Mutt here for looking after the religious and cultural affairs of the people of this area.
 It is also said that, through his miracles, he enlightened and uplifted the hill tribes and made them his disciples.
 The people coming from these families have become hereditary 'Archakas' of the Mahadeshwara temple.
 The temple was under the control & management of Sri Salur Mutt established by the Lord Mahadeshwara himself until it was handed over to the Madras Government in the year 1953.
 After the formation of the state of Karnataka, the administration of the Temples is done by the trust committee, appointed by the Karnataka Government under the Muzrai Department.

 Tourism

 Male Mahadeshwara Hills have become a tourist destination of Chamarajanagar district.
+Every thousands of folks come to the hills from various districts of Mysore,Mandya, Ramanagara and several other.
 The hilltop is well-developed with paved roads and tiled footpaths.
 There are villas that visitors can rent out during their stay.
 There are many shops selling curios and pooja items.

 About 50 years ago there were no roads to this place.
 People used to reach the place by walking.
 At present, there are road connections from Karnataka and Tamil Nadu.
 More than 100 buses ply this route every day.

 There are several places of historical interest in this area to which the devotees often pay their visits.
 A pilgrimage to Male Mahadeshwara temple also includes a holy dip in the Antaragange (literally "a stream flowing from a perennial source").